Tom Clancy's Splinter Cell: Pandora Tomorrow: PlayStation 3

-A PlayStation 3 version via PlayStation Network was announced on December 20, 2010 to be part of the Splinter Cell Trilogy which was released in September 2011 as part of Sony's Classics HD series.
-It was revealed on the PlayStation Blog that the game is a port of the PC version, which had better graphical detail than previous console versions.
-It was also revealed that the multiplayer modes are not included in the collection.
+A PlayStation 3 version of the game was released in September 2011 as part of the Splinter Cell Trilogy in Sony's Classics HD series.
+It is a port of the PC version, which had better graphical detail than previous console versions.
+It does not include multiplayer modes, but has trophy support.

 Game Boy Advance

-The GBA version was released on March 24, 2004 in North America and March 26, 2004 in Europe.
+The GBA version was released on March 26, 2004, in Europe and March 27, 2004, in North America.